-- \\\\communicate effectively with patients, families, and the public, as appropriate, across a broad range of socioeconomic and cultural backgrounds; - \\\\communicate effectively with physicians, other health professionals, and health related agencies; - \\\work effectively as a member or leader of a health care team or other professional group; - \\\act in a consultative role to other physicians and health professionals; and, - \\\\maintain comprehensive, timely, and legible medical records, if applicable. - \\\Write in deficiency [as further specified by specialty]

-PROFESSIONALISM: Resident/Fellow must demonstrate a commitment to carrying out professional responsibilities and an adherence to ethical principles.

-Resident/Fellow is expected to demonstrate:

-- \\\\compassion, integrity, and respect for others; - \\responsiveness to patient needs that supersedes self-interest; - \\respect for patient privacy and autonomy; - \\accountability to patients, society, and the profession; and, - \\sensitivity and responsiveness to a diverse patient population, including but not limited to diversity in gender - (including gender identity and expression), age, culture, race, religion, disabilities, and sexual orientation. - \\\\Write in deficiency [as further specified by specialty]

-SYSTEMS-BASED PRACTICE: Resident/Fellow must demonstrate an awareness of and responsiveness to the larger context and system of health care, as well as the ability to call effectively on other resources in the system to provide optimal health care.

-- \\work effectively in various health care delivery settings and systems relevant to their clinical specialty; - \\\\coordinate patient care within the health care system relevant to their clinical specialty; - \\incorporate considerations of cost awareness and risk-benefit analysis in patient and/or population-based care as appropriate; - \\\advocate for quality patient care and optimal patient care systems; - \\work in interprofessional teams to enhance patient safety and improve patient care quality; and - \\participate in identifying system errors and implementing potential systems solutions. - \\\\Write in deficiency [as further specified by specialty]
+Resident/Fellow is expected to: communicate effectively with patients, families, and the public, as appropriate, across a broad range of socioeconomic and cultural backgrounds;communicate effectively with physicians, other health professionals, and health related agencies; work effectively as a member or leader of a health care team or other professional group; act in a consultative role to other physicians and health professionals; and, maintain comprehensive, timely, and legible medical records, if applicable.
+Write in deficiency [as further specified by specialty] Describe in further details: PROFESSIONALISM: Resident/Fellow must demonstrate a commitment to carrying out professional responsibilities and an adherence to ethical principles.
+Resident/Fellow is expected to demonstrate: compassion, integrity, and respect for others; responsiveness to patient needs that supersedes self-interest; respect for patient privacy and autonomy; accountability to patients, society, and the profession; and,sensitivity and responsiveness to a diverse patient population, including but not limited to diversity in gender (including gender identity and expression), age, culture, race, religion, disabilities, and sexual orientation.
+Write in deficiency [as further specified by specialty] Describe in further details: SYSTEMS-BASED PRACTICE: Resident/Fellow must demonstrate an awareness of and responsiveness to the larger context and system of health care, as well as the ability to call effectively on other resources in the system to provide optimal health care.
+Resident/Fellow is expected to: work effectively in various health care delivery settings and systems relevant to their clinical specialty; coordinate patient care within the health care system relevant to their clinical specialty; incorporate considerations of cost awareness and risk-benefit analysis in patient and/or population-based care as appropriate; advocate for quality patient care and optimal patient care systems; work in interprofessional teams to enhance patient safety and improve patient care quality; and participate in identifying system errors and implementing potential systems solutionsWrite in deficiency [as further specified by specialty] Describe in further details: